maghiel/home-assistant.io/source/_integrations/reolink.markdown

 ### Sending rich notifications

-You can receive rich notifications on your phone when someone rings a Reolink doorbell or a Reolink camera detects a event like motion or a person.
+You can receive rich notifications on your phone when someone rings a Reolink doorbell or a Reolink camera detects an event like motion or a person.

 ### Automation ideas